kazurayam/ReactInputField/README.md

 Why they don't do that?
 I suppse, because their React apps as AUT (*Application Under Test*) run inside their private network so that the posters can not tell others: "Please have a look at this URL on the Internet for this incident".

-I would argue, however, I can never understand the problems unless I have the problem AUT in action on my machine.
-Therefore I wanted to find out a way to create a React-based AUT locally on my machine.
+I would argue, however, I can never understand the problems unless I can see the problem is reproduced with a live URL accessble on my machine.
+Therefore I wanted to lauche a React-based AUT locally on my machine.
 How can I do it?

 ## Proposed Solution

-With [Node.js](https://nodejs.org/en) and [Next.js](https://nextjs.org/docs) installed on my machine, I can easily launch a React app locally on my machine.
+With [Node.js](https://nodejs.org/en) installed on my machine, I can easily launch a React app locally on my machine.

-1. I will create a Next.js project anywhere on my machine.
-Next.js lets us generate a project by a single stroke of shell command on top of Node.js.
+1. I will create a Next.js project in any directory on my machine.
+Next.js lets us generate a new project by a single command on top of Node.js.
 It's really easy.

 2. I will read the official React documentation ["LEARN REACT"](https://react.dev/learn) where I can find lots of sample React codes.
 I can choose one, copy & paste it into the `src/app/page.tsx` file in the generated Next.js project.
 I will bring the local web server in action at http://locahost:3000.

 3. For example, I refered to the source of App.tsx at https://react.dev/learn/typescript#typing-dom-events, titled as "DOM Events", which demonstrates an `<input onChange="...">`.
-This could be the appropriate AUT to reproduce the "[KR+React issue](https://forum.katalon.com/t/serious-recorder-bug-does-not-work-with-react/143083)" issue.
+This could be an appropriate AUT to reproduce the "KR+React issue" issue.

-4. Now a React-power web page is availabe at http://localhost:3000.
+4. Thus a React-power web page will be availabe at http://localhost:3000.
 With this URL as AUT, I can create a set of E2E tests using any testing tools.
 I have created a set of demonstrative codes of Katalon Recorder, Katalon Studio and Playwright.

 ## Prerequisites

-1. Here I assume that you, the reader of this article, are a well-trained JavaScript programmer.
+1. Here I assume that you, the reader of this README page, are a well-trained JavaScript programmer.
 You have [Node.js](https://nodejs.org/en) installed on your machine.
 You don't need me to explain any of JavaScript/TypeScript source codes.
 2. I assume that you don't need me to explain how to install Katalon Recorder and Katalon Studio.
 3. My environment is as follows:
   - OS: macOS 14.6.1